Luthaf/Jumos.jl/doc/simulations/steps.rst

-Some other values will have to be set in order to run a simulation, depending on the kind of simulation: the timestep of integration :math:`dt`, the type of thermostat or barostat to use, `etc.`
+Some other values will have to be set in order to run a simulation, depending on the kind of simulation: the timestep of integration :math:`dt`, the type of thermostat or barostat to use.

 Running the simulation
 ----------------------